COVID-19 Contact Tracing

 Bass Connections Project 2020-2021

 The Bass Connections program at Duke allows students, professors, and community members to work on interdisciplinary research projects.
 During the 2020-2021 academic year, Bass Connections and the Margolis Center for Health Policy collaborated to form a COVID-19 pop-up theme.
 The theme included 13 projects related to COVID-19.
 The Privacy Implications of COVID-19 Contact Tracing team focused on analyzing current approaches to the integration of contact tracing technologies with person-to-person contact tracing policies used at the global, U.S., North Carolina, city, and university level.
-You can learn more about the project at this page.
+Learn more about the project.

 Triangle Privacy Research Hub

-The Triangle Privacy Research Hub is a non-profit organization that is “committed to advancing the innovative and ethical use of data to address some of society’s most pressing issues.”
+The Triangle Privacy Research Hub is a non-profit organization that is "committed to advancing the innovative and ethical use of data to address some of society’s most pressing issues."
 Recently, the TRPH has produced research on COVID-19 Contact Tracing.
-You can learn more about the work and read the research on this page.
+Learn more about the work and read the research.